idafum/idafum.github.io/README.md

 9. Click the icon below and open up settings.

 10. Navigate to _Pages_
 11. Select Branch to _main_ and Save.
+       - This will set the source of your static website to the main branch of your repository.
+12. Reload the page after 2-3 minutes.
+Your static website URL will be generated.